craftcms/commerce-stripe/README.md

 #### `checkout`

 This generates a form ready to redirect to Stripe Checkout.
+This can only be used with the `payment` scenario.

 This option ignores all other params.